Frequently Asked Questions

 Q: What is ACS@Berkeley and what do you do?

 A: ACS@Berkeley is the Student Chapter of the American Chemical Society at UC Berkeley.
 Our goal is to improve the academic and professional development of all undergraduates while fostering a sense of community among our members and the UC Berkeley chemistry community.
-In order to achieve this, we provide academic & professional resources through info-sessions, workshops, panels & talks, networking events, and mentoring & advising.
-In addition, we also promote chemistry throughout our local community through education & outreach efforts at local schools and community colleges.
-By making research and internship opportunities more accessible and providing our members with educational outreach opportunities and career advancement resources, ACS@Berkeley positions our members to be leaders at the forefront of their respective fields.
+We provide academic & professional resources through info-sessions, workshops, panels & talks, networking events, and mentoring & advising.
+We also promote chemistry throughout our local community through education & outreach efforts at local schools and community colleges.
+By making research and internship opportunities more accessible and providing our members with educational outreach opportunities and career advancement resources, ACS@Berkeley positions our members to be leaders of their fields.

 Q: How is ACS@Berkeley different from other College of Chemistry organizations?